BoJ's Kuroda says does not expect U.S. to default

 And even should a default happen, he added, it "does not affect our collateral policy."

 The U.S. government is expected to hit its borrowing limit by October 17 but a divided Congress might prove unable to raise that ceiling.
-That, in turn, raises the specter of a default.
+That, in turn, raises the spectre of a default.

 Japan, with $1.135 trillion of U.S. Treasuries, is the second largest creditor of the United States behind China's $1.277 trillion in holdings, according to the latest U.S. data.